profjohnharney/historybots/docs/shopping_list.md

 You have many options when it comes to buying these components.
 I recommend [Sparkfun](https://www.sparkfun.com) and [Adafruit](https://www.adafruit.com).
 Links below are to Adafruit listings.

+This list will allow you to build a functional history bot that will in person look like a lot of components connected together.
+The housing for the bot is completely up to you; if you have access to a 3D printer or laser cutter I strongly recommend using IBM's [TJBot design files](https://ibmtjbot.github.io/).
+I printed my first history bot on a [Monoprice Select Mini 3D Printer](https://www.monoprice.com/product?p_id=30386&gclid=Cj0KCQjwzYGGBhCTARIsAHdMTQzFxPv2uuS9oYk7hoBYkApAEdQ5FTqwsbcXsbYd7hSJDs1X64qxW7EaAu5LEALw_wcB).
+The TJBot does not need an expensive printer with a large build area.

 There are a couple of wrinkles in this list.
 If you do not care about having an LED turning on to indicate the History Bot is speaking, you can skip the LED and resistor.
 With connectors, leds and resistors you will find you are ordering more than you "need" for this specific project.
+The quick connect wires, for example, are specifically for the arcade button, and you can probably get by with alligator clips.
 But you will always want plenty of those things and spares are extremely useful.
 It may also prove to be the basis of a little Dig Hum hardware lab!